fdac21/news/README.md

 # Presentations on Nov 23
    -  Spotify
-   -  SteamScraper
    -  DIR
    -  EAWOC

 # Presentations on Nov 18
    - FunnyNotFunny

-# Classes on Nov 13
+# Classes on Nov 16
    - Finish describing MP3D: data is ready: due Dec 9

 # Classes on Nov 11